 Jenny Hall, Rhythm & Rhymes (Teens Verse Workshop)

 Cordelia Monsey, Shakespeare's Sonnets Workshop.

-The first weekend of events in 2019 revolved around workshops, films, talks with Q&A, music, poetry readings, dance, performance, and feasting!
+The first weekend of events in 2019 revolved around workshops, films, talks, music, poetry readings, dance, performance, and an art exhibition.

-Jenny Hall was invited to create this festival at The Cut by the late James Holloway.
-Since the pandemic struck, we've become creators of fully rehearsed online play readings, under the banner, SHAKE Festival Presents.
+Jenny Hall was invited to create this festival at The Cut by the late James Holloway, who also founded INK and High Tide.
+When the pandemic struck, SHAKE became producers of fully rehearsed online play readings, under the name, SHAKE Festival Presents.

-Tickets for our events and performances are available from our BOX OFFICE on Ticketsource
+Tickets for our events and performances are usually available from our BOX OFFICE on Ticketsource

-We owe grateful thanks to our Friends, Volunteers and Supporters: Victoria Seale Jones, Genevieve Christie, Sara Keene, Diana Hiddleston, Janine Edge, Carol and Oscar Graves-Johnston, Lysie Kihl, Julia Sowerbutts, Caroline Wiseman, Rob Gildon and Colin Tricker at Benhall Lodge Estate Office.
-Most of all to Peter, Sam, Aafke and Simon Raven at The Cut.
+With grateful thanks to our Friends, Volunteers and Supporters: Victoria Seale Jones, Genevieve Christie, Sara Keene, Diana Hiddleston, Janine Edge, Carol and Oscar Graves-Johnston, Lysie Kihl, Julia Sowerbutts, Caroline Wiseman, Rob Gildon and Colin Tricker at Benhall Lodge Estate Office, and Peter, Sam, Aafke and Simon Raven at The Cut.

-SHAKE Festival was structured as an unincorporated Community Association, generously supported by the Backstage Trust, the Golsoncott Foundation, Rodney and Zmira Hornstein, Geraldine Harmsworth, Scarfe Trust, Suffolk County Council, East Suffolk Council, The Mackintosh Foundation, Spectra Packaging, Charnwood Milling Company Ltd, Micronizing Company Ltd in Framlingham and a benefactor who wishes to remain anonymous.
+We have been generously supported by the UK Shared Prosperity Fund, The Backstage Trust, Golsoncott Foundation, Rodney and Zmira Hornstein, Geraldine Harmsworth, Scarfe Trust, Suffolk County Council, East Suffolk Council, The Mackintosh Foundation, Spectra Packaging, Charnwood Milling Company Ltd, Micronizing Company Ltd in Framlingham and private patrons.

 Please feel free to Email us at info (@) shakefestival.com